 Define your expectations for the role

 Virtual assistants can help with any task that can be done remotely.
-That can range from answering phones to handling your bookkeeping.
+That can range from answering calls from your virtual phone system to handling your bookkeeping.

 But before you can find the right person, you need to define the role you want them to fill, including the tasks you’ll give them and the schedule you’d like them to keep.

 - Step 1: Identify the tasks you least enjoy, that require skills outside your own expertise, or that keep you from focusing on higher ROI activities.
 If those can be done remotely, they can be outsourced to a VA.

 - Step 2: Ask yourself if these tasks can be filled by one person or will you need more than one virtual assistant?
 It may be more efficient to assign related tasks to one person rather than having to manage several VA’s.

 - Step 3: Decide on the number of hours you’ll need from them.
 Then think about your preferred work schedule.
 Do you need your VA to be available on your schedule?
 Or are you comfortable with working asynchronously with someone in a different time zone?

 Determine the skills necessary to fulfill the role

 What skills should you look for in a virtual assistant?
 There are five skills that all virtual assistants should possess.

 - Communication – Can they communicate clearly and effectively?

 - Organization – Can they manage multiple projects or clients?